 Here’s an image of what your statement will look like and what the different parts mean:

-You rent is charged weekly in advance, and arrears is money that you owe for rent that hasn’t been paid.
-If you are in arrears then this means you’re not up to date with your rent payments.
+Your rent is charged weekly in advance, and arrears means money that you owe for rent that hasn’t been paid.
+If you are in arrears, then this means you’re not up to date with your rent payments.

 You can contact us via web chat which can be found on the homepage of the website in the right-hand corner, or by completing the web form below.